 We enjoyed a few beers around the local bars in town, which are called Maquis.
 Acheke is an Ivorian dish consisting of ground Cassava.
 Super tasty and healthy too.
 It's the white dish in this photo.
 After cleaning your hands (!), the best way to eat is rolling small balls in the palms of your hands.

 Chloe took me to one of her favourite Maquis that was well sheltered from the sun by the palm trees.

 I'm up for trying new things and when bush meat was on the menu, I jumped at the chance.
 The bush meat was Agouti, which is some form of rodent.
 Very tasty and difficult to describe the flavour.
 After eating, I saw two delivered to the restaurant.
-I googled it after eating to Then googled it to discover there are concerns about Agouti being a carrier or Ebola.
-Cote d'Ivoire is Ebola free.
+I searched online after eating it to discover there are concerns about Agouti being a carrier or Ebola.
+Côte d'Ivoire is Ebola free.
 Here's a photo of the skull!

 Another Cassava dish is foutou banane.
-This is plaintain in a very stick slump that is tasty and very filling.
+This is plantain in a very stick slump that is tasty and very filling.
 See white dish in photo.

 Feeling whoozy after beers.
 Most strange.